bruno-oliveira/quality-software/index.md

 This is rarely true in the real world, where good code is tightly linked to good practices within a development team, besides the single individual refactoring the code to patterns.

 I will present what I've gathered after around ~5 years of professional software development on several levels.
 There won't be a specific order to any of the sections and they can all be read independently of one another.
+This will be focused mostly on the standard Java, Spring Boot, Docker stack.
+I will try to otherwise keep all of these as generic as possible, to be useful for the widest possible audience.

+### Process and company culture

+TODO

+### Write maintainable code

+TODO add intro

+#### Keep classes and methods short

+TODO

+#### Leverage your tools: using functional programming in Java

+TODO

+#### Naming is important

+TODO

+#### Codebase-wide consistency

+TODO

+### Testing for modern web apps

+TODO

+#### Docker

+TODO

+#### Testcontainers

+TODO

+#### Meaningful test data

+TODO

+### Importance of CI/CD

+TODO

+### Closing remarks

+TODO

 ### Markdown